randombtree/rpcudp-rs/README.md

 # rpcudp-rs - Simple bare-bones P2P RPC over UDP

 Simple unreliable async RPC over UDP.
-Currently only supports async-std.
 RPC calls are not timed, so its up to the caller to time-out if the receiver doesn't answer.

+Supports both async-std and tokio runtimes as features.

 ## Status

-In development, some corner cases still not handled.
+In development, some corner cases still not handled optimally.

 ## Usage
 ```
-use async_std::net::SocketAddr;
+use rpcudp_rs::compat::net::SocketAddr;

 use rpcudp_rs::{RpcServer, rpc};